Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Loading a Flex 96-Channel Pipette
 =================================

 This code sample loads the Flex 96-Channel Pipette.
 Because of its size, the Flex 96-Channel Pipette requires the left *and* right pipette mounts.
 You cannot use this pipette with 1- or 8-Channel Pipette in the same protocol or when these instruments are attached to the robot.
-To load the 96-Channel Pipette, specify its position as ``mount='left'`` as shown here:
+Load the 96-channel pipette as follows:

 .. code-block:: python

     def run(protocol: protocol_api.ProtocolContext):
-        left = protocol.load_instrument(
+        pipette = protocol.load_instrument(
-            instrument_name='flex_96channel_1000', mount='left')
+            instrument_name='flex_96channel_1000'
+        )

+In protocols specifying API version 2.15, also include ``mount='left'`` as a parameter of ``load_instrument()``.

 .. versionadded:: 2.15
+.. versionchanged:: 2.16
+    The ``mount`` parameter is optional.

 Loading OT-2 Pipettes
 =====================